tagacchy/tagacchy/README.md

 <!-- ### Hi there 👋 -->
 ### About me
 - Graduate student at the University of Tsukuba (Apr.
-2022&ndash;).
+2022&ndash;Mar.2024).
 - Studying topics relevant combinatorics.
 - Natural languages I can understand: Japanese (native), English (a little)
-- Computer languages I can read or write: TeX/LaTeX, Julia, Python, Lua, R
+- Computer languages I can read or write: TeX/LaTeX, Julia, Python, Lua
 <!--
 **tagacchy/tagacchy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.